Planning for soil replacement

 We start the planning process a year before soil replacement takes place.
 Planning for cleanup takes several months and the contractor has the whole contract period to complete soil replacement.
 We qualify yards by reviewing soil sampling results and evaluating the property during our first visit.

 Some properties or portions of yards might not qualify for soil replacement due to steep slopes, retaining walls, and other areas that are excluded from cleanup.
-Ecology does not remove soil around trees or large plantings, rock walls, ponds, or under pavement.
+We don't remove soil around trees or large plantings, rock walls, ponds, or under pavement or decks.
 To learn more, read our excluded areas handout.

 Soil replacement sequence

-In 2016, we designed a map to display how we are prioritizing neighborhoods for soil replacement over the next ten years.
-The soil replacement sequence is based on the percentage of properties that qualify with arsenic over 100 ppm, geographic proximity and total number of properties in a group.
+Our soil replacement sequence is based on the percentage of properties with arsenic over 100 parts per million, geographic proximity, and total number of properties in a group.

 Soil replacement progress inside the study area

 The study area is where the Environmental Protection Agency (EPA) oversaw Asarco’s soil sampling and replacement work in the early 1990s and 2000s.
 This map shows Ecology’s soil replacement sequence inside the study area.
 There are five areas within the study area.
 Each area includes three to five different letter groups.
 You can find your letter group by entering your address into our Dirt Alert map and downloading documents found under “more information.”